*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 VIII.
 The French Revolution and the Limits of Liberty

 In part, the Federalists were turning toward Britain because they feared the most radical forms of democratic thought.
 In the wake of Shays’ Rebellion, the Whiskey Rebellion, and other internal protests, Federalists sought to preserve social stability.
-And the course of the French Revolution seemed to justify their concerns.
+The course of the French Revolution seemed to justify their concerns.

 In 1789, news had arrived in America that the French had revolted against their king.
-Most Americans had imagined that the idea of liberty was spreading from America to Europe, carried there by the returning French heroes who had taken part in the American Revolution.
+Most Americans imagined that liberty was spreading from America to Europe, carried there by the returning French heroes who had taken part in the American Revolution.

-Initially, nearly all Americans had sung the French Revolution’s praises.
-Towns all over the country had hosted speeches and parades on July 14 to commemorate the day it began.
-Women had worn neoclassical dress in honor of its republican principles, and men had pinned revolutionary cockades to their hats.
-John Randolph, a Virginia planter, named two of his favorite horses “Jacobin” and “Sans-Culotte” after French revolutionary factions.
+Initially, nearly all Americans had praised the French Revolution.
+Towns all over the country hosted speeches and parades on July 14 to commemorate the day it began.
+Women had worn neoclassical dress to honor republican principles, and men had pinned revolutionary cockades to their hats.
+John Randolph, a Virginia planter, named two of his favorite horses “Jacobin” and “Sans-Culotte” after French revolutionary factions.24

-In April 1793, a new French ambassador, “Citizen” Edmond-Charles Genêt, had arrived in the United States.
-During his tour of several cities, Americans had greeted him with wild enthusiasm.
-Citizen Genêt had encouraged Americans to act against Spain, a British ally, by attacking its colonies of Florida and Louisiana.
-When President Washington had refused, Genêt had threatened to appeal to the American people directly.
-In response, Washington had demanded that France recall its diplomat.
+In April 1793, a new French ambassador, “Citizen” Edmond-Charles Genêt, arrived in the United States.
+During his tour of several cities, Americans greeted him with wild enthusiasm.
+Citizen Genêt encouraged Americans to act against Spain, a British ally, by attacking its colonies of Florida and Louisiana.
+When President Washington refused, Genêt threatened to appeal to the American people directly.
+In response, Washington demanded that France recall its diplomat.
 In the meantime, however, Genêt’s faction had fallen from power in France.
 Knowing that a return home might cost him his head, he decided to remain in America.

 Genêt’s intuition was correct.
 A radical coalition of revolutionaries had seized power in France.
-They had initiated a bloody purge of their enemies, the “Reign of Terror.”
-As Americans learned not only about Genêt’s impropriety but also the mounting body count in France, many of them began to have second thoughts about the French Revolution.
+They initiated a bloody purge of their enemies, the “Reign of Terror.”
+As Americans learned about Genêt’s impropriety and the mounting body count in France, many began to have second thoughts about the French Revolution.

 Despite the political rancor, in late 1796 there came one sign of hope: the United States peacefully elected a new president.
 For now, as Washington stepped down and executive power changed hands, the country did not descend into the anarchy that many leaders feared.

 The new president was John Adams, Washington’s vice president.
-Adams was less beloved than the old general, and he governed a nation that was deeply divided.
+Adams was less beloved than the old general, and he governed a deeply divided nation.
 The foreign crisis also presented him with a major test.